KuntaiDu/AccMPEG/README.md

 vim artifact/stats_QP30_thresh7_segmented_FPN
 ```

-at the end of this file, the stats should look like this:
+at the end of this file, you can check the performance of AccMPEG:
 ```yaml
 - application: COCO-Detection/faster_rcnn_R_101_FPN_3x.yaml
   bw: 8283676